6r17/aiosow/README.md

 [![Documentation](https://img.shields.io/badge/-documentation-white?style=for-the-badge)](https://exorde-labs.github.io/aiosow)

 ## Streamline your Python Data Pipeline in one package
-Building a customizable all-in-one package that does api, scraping and integrates ai toolkits is hard.
+Building an all-in-one package that does api, scraping and integrates slow processing is hard.

-`aiosow` simplifies the development of complex data pipelines for your team.
+`aiosow` glues this all together.

+## Efficient, Event-Based, Modular

+- Asynchronous

+For efficient performance in I/O operations.

+- Event-based

-With procedural programming, large codebases can quickly become unmanageable, leading to bugs and errors.
-Event-based programming helps you focus on the desired outcome rather than every single step.
+Helps you focus on the desired outcome rather than every single step.

-## Efficient, Event-Driven, Modular
+- Modular

-`aiosow` is designed with high modularity and customizability in mind.
-Our asynchronous base provides unparalleled performance for Python, and the separation of concerns approach allows each part of the codebase to be developed independently.
+Allow each part of the codebase to be developed independently.

 ## Enforced Separation of Concerns